MistyRavager/scitech-website/epoch-website/content/english/_index.md

   testimonial_slider:
   # testimonial item loop
-  - name: "Amelia Earhart"
+  - name: "Bill Gates"
-    image: "images/clients/avatar-1.webp"
+    image: "images/clients/avatar-1.jpeg"
-    designation: "Aviator"
+    designation: "Billionaire"
-    content: "Flying may not be all plain sailing, but the fun of it is worth the price."
+    content: "A breakthrough in machine learning would be worth ten Microsofts."
   # testimonial item loop
-  - name: "Orville Wright"
+  - name: "Mark Cuban"
     image: "images/clients/avatar-2.jpeg"
-    designation: "Aviation Pioneer"
+    designation: "Another Billionaire"
-    content: "If we worked on the assumption that what is accepted as true really is true, then there would be little hope for advance."
+    content: "Whatever you're doing if you don't understand it, learn it.
+Because otherwise you're going to be a dinosaur within 3 years."

   # testimonial item loop
-  - name: "Leonardo Da Vinci"
+  - name: "Jeff Bezos"
     image: "images/clients/avatar-3.jpeg"
-    designation: "Polymath"
+    designation: "Yet Another Billionaire"
-    content: "Once you have tasted flight, you will forever walk the earth with your eyes turned skyward.
-For there you have been, and there you will always long to return."
+    content: "AI is in a golden age and solving problems that were once in the realm of sci-fi."

 ---